rpalermodrums/ryanpalermo-dot-dev/apps/blog/src/content/posts/no-copy.md

 Even "Loading…" sets an expectation.

 Spinners, progress bars, and skeleton screens communicate different things.
 They work in different contexts.
-They can backfire when they imply readiness that is not real. ([Nielsen Norman Group][7])
+They can backfire when they imply readiness that is not real. ([NN Group][7])

 If you cannot make a reliable promise about timing or stability, do not fake confidence.
 Show what you know, and constrain what you cannot guarantee.